walter-a-jablonowski/sys-2/ai.md

 - Header bar
   - Name of the current level in the hierarchcal list (initially "Start")
+  - Actions dropdown (right aligned):
-  - Edit button (right aligned): edit the currently shown instance
+    - Edit: edit the currently shown instance
+    - Delete: delete the currently shown instance
+    - gears icon (for settings, currently has no function)
 - Tabs
   - List
     - Tool bar with